maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 ### Possible improvements

 It would be nice to be able to create the bladder phantom based on DICOM (medical) imaging from CTscan for example.
-The bladder mold could be done in teflon to be a bit more smooth as well instead of relying on 3D printing.
+The bladder mold could be done in Teflon to be a bit more smooth as well instead of relying on 3D printing.
 It would be possible to encapsulate some electronics boards in silicone or parylene, or even use the thermoforming machine.